PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 10. Keep existing factory APIs and `LogicalCircuitBuilder` programs working.
 11. Leave room for color codes, small block codes, and heterogeneous protocols without forcing surface-specific concepts into the generic IR.
+12. Make the generic instruction substrate usable by physical quantum, classical, pulse, calibration, and other PECOS dialects without requiring them to depend on QEC.
+13. Reuse or strengthen PHIR's structural IR rather than creating a parallel module/region/SSA representation.

 ## Non-goals for the first version

-- Arbitrary measurement-dependent branching or repeat-until-success control flow.
+- Lowering every form of adaptive measurement-dependent control in the first version; the generic structure may represent and validate more than every initial backend supports.
-- A general quantum compiler IR replacing HUGR or SLR.
+- A new general compiler IR replacing PHIR, HUGR, or SLR.
 - Automatic lattice-surgery synthesis.
 - Supporting operations whose detector-boundary semantics are not defined.
 - Converting an arbitrary `TickCircuit` back into structured Guppy.